Secondary Glazing For Listed Buildings

 Can you put double glazing in a Grade 2 listed building?

-Properties are listed to protect the architectural or historical significance of the building.
 If you happen to own a listed property, consent will be required for alterations that affect the character of the building.
 In some cases, restorative projects will be refused if they interfere with the building’s character too much.
 In the case of installing double glazing, you will have to require the consent of the planning authority.
-Previously, the installation of secondary glazing may have been possible without formal consent, but in recent times, authorities have become more protective.
 As a general rule, consent will need to be provided to carry out any work on listed buildings.

 Is listed building consent required for secondary glazing?